scratchfoundation/scratch-gui/README.md

 Then, click on `File` > `Compile to Scratch (.sb3)`.
 It should download an sb3 file that is fully compatible with normal Scratch.

 ## Installation

-Go to the [releases tab](https://github.com/ZXMushroom63/scratch-gui/releases/latest), and download the zip file from the assets section.
+1. Go to the [releases tab](https://github.com/ZXMushroom63/scratch-gui/releases/latest), and download the zip file from the assets section.
-Create a new folder on your computer, naming it whateverr you want.
+2. Create a new folder on your computer, naming it whatever you want.
-Extract the zip file to this folder.
+3. Extract the zip file to this folder.
-Open index.html in Chrome or your preferred browser!
+4. Open index.html in Chrome or your preferred browser!

 ## Building